 One month prior to your child’s quarterly assessment, parents will receive communications notifying you of the upcoming assessment.
 This notification also provides parents with the opportunity to update staff on their child’s development as well as any goals you may have for your child over the next three months.
 Once assessments are completed, a copy of the report will be filed in the center’s records and parents will receive another copy.
 We suggest scheduling a Parent/Teacher conference at this time.

 The YWCA’s central location in Worcester has a large, heated indoor pool that is staffed by experienced swimming instructors and lifeguards.
 Every child enrolled in the Worcester Child Care Center preschool program participates in a weekly 30-minute swim lesson, conducted by certified Red Cross Water Safety Instructors.
 The class is designed to give your child basic water skills and/or confidence in the water.
-Parents are invited to observe their child from the 2nd floor fitness area observation window that overlooks the pool.

 Please bring these items to school on your child’s swim day in a cloth bag or back pack, and take them home for laundering that evening: